 Learning More About Building for Google Assistant

 Bravo Tango was built for Google Assistant and is accessible today through Google Home smart speakers and the Google Assistant app on Android and iOS mobile devices.
-XAPP will be hosting a webinar on June 19 at 1 pm EDT / 10 am PDT to discuss what went into making Bravo Tango and review best practices for building on Google Assistant.
+XAPP hosted a webinar to discuss what went into making Bravo Tango and review best practices for building on Google Assistant.
 To join us, please register below.
+You can watch it here.